FZJ-INM1-BDA/siibra-python/docs/howtocite.rst

 Citing atlas content and data features
 ======================================

-`siibra-python` provides access to atlas maps, templates, and multimodal data features that are often published as independent datasets.
+`siibra-python` provides access to maps of brain parcellations and regions, templates, and multimodal data features that are often published as independent datasets.
 When a workflow uses such content, cite the corresponding atlas or dataset publications in addition to citing the software.
 Extract this citation information through `publications` attribute of parcellations, maps, reference coordinate systems, and data features.